MeteoraAg/dynamic-amm-examples/README.md

 - `activationType`: To activate pool trading base on `slot` or `timestamp`.
 - `activationPoint`: To activate pool trading at a point, either slot valut or timestamp value base on `activationType`.

+**NOTICE**: There is only one DLMM pool that can be created with the same base and quote tokens, using the instruction `initializeCustomizablePermissionlessLbPair`.
+So if users are using that instruction to create a new DLMM pool with the same base and quote tokens, but with different parameters, then the transaction will be failed.

 ### Alpha Vault configuration
 - `poolType`: `dynamic` or `dlmm` pool type.
 - `alphaVaultType`: Alpha Vault type, could be `fcfs` or `prorata`